Azure Cost Management Setup

 Raw Azure cost exports contain structural inconsistencies that require deterministic normalization before downstream consumption.
 Late-arriving data, retroactive pricing adjustments, and reservation re-allocations are standard behaviors in Azure billing.
 Production pipelines must implement idempotent upserts keyed on InvoiceId, Date, and ResourceId to prevent duplicate charges or allocation drift.

 Tag propagation remains the most critical normalization step.
 Azure allows tags at the resource, resource group, and subscription levels, but cost exports flatten these hierarchies.
-Implement a tag resolution engine that applies inheritance rules (Resource → Resource Group → Subscription) and defaults to a Unallocated cost bucket when metadata is missing.
+Implement a tag resolution engine that applies inheritance rules (Resource → Resource Group → Subscription) and defaults to an Unallocated cost bucket when metadata is missing.
 This process directly supports the methodology outlined in Mapping Azure EA Billing to FinOps Tags, ensuring engineering teams receive accurate, actionable showback reports.

 Validate schema evolution using contract testing.
 Azure periodically adds columns to exports (e.g., PricingModel, ChargeType, Frequency).
 Implement a schema registry or Parquet metadata check that alerts on unexpected column drops or type mismatches before data lands in production analytics tables.